 You’re trying to eat healthier, then get to work and find Girl Scout cookies next to the fruit bowl.
 What do you do?
 Tap into your willpower and resist the cookies.
 Good for you!
-Then you plan to go to the gym after work, but end up staying later to deal with a customer issue.
+Then you plan to go to the gym after work but end up staying later to deal with a customer issue.
 Your willpower is already depleted, and the added stress of not following your original plan doesn’t help.
 Do you end up going to the gym?
 You know the answer because it has happened to all of us.

 It doesn’t take long to simply give up and abandon our goals when we rely on motivation and willpower to achieve them.
 They aren’t always enough.
 That’s why 25% of people give up on a goal after the first week, and 60% quit after the first month.

-High achievers understand this reality, which is why step five is simply about recognition … that is, recognizing that achieving your goals isn’t about white-knuckling your way to success.
+High achievers understand this reality, which is why step five is simply about recognition … that is, recognizing that achieving your goals isn’t about white knuckling your way to success.

 By accepting this fact, you’ll stop mentally punishing yourself for stumbling or failing to stick to your plan–which will leave you emotionally freer to optimistically try again tomorrow!
 (We’ll talk more about this in step 7.)

-6. Start small so you can finish big – This may sound counter-intuitive, but one of the best ways to change your mindsets and realize your dreams is through setting ridiculously tiny, utterly achievable goals.
+- Start small so you can finish big – This may sound counter-intuitive, but one of the best ways to change your mindsets and realize your dreams is through setting ridiculously tiny, utterly achievable goals.

+How tiny?
 How about this: one push-up.

 If your big goal is to get daily exercise, then your small, attainable goal is to do a single push-up each day.
 If you want to reduce stress in your life, your tiny goal might be to meditate for one minute every night.
 If you want more affection with a loved one, your mini goal could be one extra hug or kiss.

 How can these tiny goals actually make an impact?
 It’s because massive change requires small steps, repeated daily, which create momentum and yield positive cumulative results.
 The top 8% of achievers understand this, but most people never try this strategy because they think it seems pointless to start so small.
 Wrong!
 Over time, consistently hitting your small goals will form new mindset habits, and that’s real progress toward revamping your thinking so you can reach your biggest dreams.

-7. Get comfortable with the “F” word – The steps for how to change your mindset that I’ve outlined so far will help you move forward with confidence toward achieving more of your goals and dreams.
+- Get comfortable with the “F” word – The steps for how to change your mindset that I’ve outlined so far will help you move forward with confidence toward achieving more of your goals and dreams.
 However, it’s critical to understand that it will be hard work.

 That’s why high achievers are comfortable with the F word: FAILURE.

 When most people hit a wall, they make an excuse or give up.
 High achievers realize that the only thing that will keep them from their goals is to stop trying … so they don’t!
 They know that they’ll encounter obstacles and even fail along the way.
 What separates them from the other 92% is that they prepare for failure mentally.
 They know it’s coming, and it doesn’t scare them or make them give up.
 When failure happens, they seek feedback and make adjustments to get back in the game.